 Marvel vs. ComiXology: The User Interface

 Both mobile apps have broadly the same clean, easily-navigable layouts.
 In fact, this is the best way to view digital comics.
+And Marvel Unlimited is one of the best Marvel apps for comic book fans.

 Searching for your favorite heroes or titles is simple, and once you find an issue you want to read, you can add it to My Library (on Marvel) or My Books (on ComiXology) without having to navigate away from your search.